sabith-tu/Unity-ScriptableObject-Framework/README.md

   <li>On inspect window -> add component -> SABI -> to access most of the components. ( some components are not available from here )</li>
 </ul>

-What is the main things need to be worked on :
+What are the primary areas that require attention and improvement :
 <ul> <li>This project have a dependency on odin inspector.
 All of the editor script need to be converted to UI Tool kit </li></ul>

 Whats included :